Silicone Roof Coating (Pros and Cons)

 Rust-Oleum Extreme Silicone Roof Coating (308666).
 This product effectively adapts to temperature extremes.
 It offers long-term energy savings and weathering protection.
 It doesn’t contain solvents and can be applied without using a primer.
 It is made out of 100% silicone, and it can provide durability and protection from water.

-Acrylic vs Silicone Roof Coating
+Acrylic vs Silicone Coating

+In terms of cost, acrylic options are normally less expensive than silicone options.
 When it comes to longevity and durability, silicones are proven to last much longer than acrylics.
 That is because they can withstand UV rays and moisture better than an acrylic coat.
 Although they’re both durable enough to handle various elements, silicones still win the battle.

 Both these systems can reflect sunlight from 80% to 90%.
 That means they can work very efficiently when it comes to reflectivity.
 Silicone systems are also more efficient in terms of resisting ponding water.

 In terms of stability against UV, silicones are more exceptional than acrylics.
 They never chalk and they don’t turn to be brittle even if they’re persistently exposed to UV rays.
+When it comes to maintenance and installation, acrylic is the better option.
+They’re much easier to clean and install.

 Are there any pros and cons that we missed?
 Let us know what you think below in the comments.
 See more related content at our article about peel and stick roofing on this page.